snehamule/Book--Recommendation-System/README.md

 ## Run program : <br />
 1. Download code from git  using  git clone .
 2. Place downloaded dataset files in the same folder
-3. For  Process Data  run command
+3. For Process the Data run command
 ```
 	python process_data.py
 ```